 It also attracts hummingbirds and other types of nectar-eating birds.
 So, you won’t be enjoying the beauty of this plant species alone.

 Lantana plants thrive in warm weather all year round but don’t do well in places characterized by cold winters.
-Luckily, It can be grown in pots and baskets for those who live in colder places.
+Luckily, It can be grown in pots, hanging baskets, and window boxes for those who live in colder places.

 How do you grow and care for lantana plants in pots, though?
 That’s what this post is about.